darmot7/mastermind/README.md

 TO-DO:

 1. FIX THE BUG!!!!!!!!!!!!!
-It is unacceptable to have to implement a work around(in this case).
+The bug is in read_pegs and read_pegs_against_guess..
+I am in the process of rewriting it

 2.There are MANY optimizations available in this code.
 For example, sometimes I'll call array.count(3) multiple times in a method.
 I believe ruby actually counts each time the method is called and to make the app take less time to run I should limit these extra method calls.
 These redundancies are purely a function of building this app while learning Ruby for the first time.